HEIGHTSTONIAN/HaWe/README.md

 ## How it works
 ![1](https://user-images.githubusercontent.com/28790452/31577395-0cc32674-b0d3-11e7-9be4-2258616ec89c.gif)

 Our app has user-friendly navigation.
-User can quickly navigate between 3 sections - App, About and Team.
+You can quickly navigate between 3 sections - App, About and Team.

 ![1](https://user-images.githubusercontent.com/28790452/31577494-2d132e40-b0d5-11e7-9c39-67600a64c89c.gif)